bwcee/bootcamp-mooz/Readme.md

 - Solution: local storage limited to handle only string key/value pairs.
 To store and access object in local storage, you should use JSON.stringify to store and JSON.parse to get the object https://stackoverflow.com/questions/42020577/storing-objects-in-localstorage

+# DEPLOYMENT ONLINE

+## Mongo Atlas

+- DB is hosted on mongo atlas (free plan)
+- Updated mongoose URL (see .env details sent on chat)

+## Heroku

+- Tristan uploaded it on his personal heroku account.
+- To push to heroku, just push all new changes to origin main.
+- Tristan will push to heroku using my account from there